-Kris Larkin and Velda Rickstrew will primarily be charged with all fundraising activities including retaining professional fundraisers as well as organizing fund raising events.
+Kris Larkin and Velda Rickstrew are charged with all fundraising activities including retaining professional fundraisers as well as organizing fund raising events.

 Crossing Boundaries is the funding vehicle for the school continually ensuring that all gifts and donations are taken in and responsibly spent.
 For more information about Crossing Boundaries Click Here